kcarnold/cs344/content/units/02data/wednesday.md

 > Do we need math?

 Yes!
-But not all at once, and not big chunks of it.
+But not all at once.
+Some highlights:

 - Linear algebra: vectors, linear operators (matrix multiplication), dimensionality reduction
 - Calculus: chain rule